Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/apartment-locations.md

 - The cheapest high-end Apartment
 - Has many business properties nearby
+- The Apartment closest to a Kosatka spawn point
 - Not very friendly for Heists

 This is the most popular choice of Apartment location I have seen, probably